-Despite the low risk of importation into South Africa, Rwanda and South Africa are both part of the WHO African Region and healthcare workers across the country should be on high alert for suspected MVD cases (see case definition).
+Despite the low risk of importation into South Africa, healthcare workers should be on high alert for suspected MVD cases (see case definition).
 It is important to exclude malaria in cases of febrile illness among returning travelers from affected areas/countries.